SAslan8006/PatikaDersleri/İngilizceA1/EvEsyalari.md

 # Eşyalar
 1. Brother: Where are you?
 (Neredesin)
 2. Sister: I'm in th livingroom, and you?
 (Oturma odasındayım, ya sen?)

+3. Sally : How many rooms are there in your hose?(Evinde kaç tane oda var?)